 Primary and Kindergarten students are encouraged exercise communication skills by participating in "sharing".
 Sharing is similar to show and tell, but entails a Q&A component of a special interest item; such as those that coincide with a current lesson, things from the natural environment (seashells, pinecones, leaves, insects, and bugs), books, vacation photographs, etc. Toys are not allowed.
 It is suggested that students practice presenting or answering questions about the item at home beforehand.

-ACTIVITIES / EVENTS OUTSIDE THE CLASSROOM
+ACTIVITIES / EVENTS OUTSIDE THE CLASSROOM - TYPICALLY - DELTA VARIANT PROHIBITING SEVERAL

 - Gardening

 - Charity Drives

-- Grandparents or Special Friends Day
+- Grandparents or Special Friends Day ... not calendared for 21-22

 - International Day

-- Fall Festival
+- ◆ Fall Festival ...
+Not calendared for 21-22

 - Musicals

 - Field Day

 YEAR-AT-A-GLANCE